jnoriega232/osticket-prereqs/README.md

 <h3>Open the installation files link provided in a separate tab as we will be using these files to download osTicket and some of the dependencies.</h3>

-<h3>Step 1: Create an Azure Virtual Machine Windows 10, 4 vCPUs<h/3>
+<h3>Step 1: Create an Azure Virtual Machine Windows 10, 4 vCPUs</h3>

-If you don't know how to create an Azure Virtual Machine, see my tutorial [here](https://github.com/jnoriega232/azure-virtualmachine)
+If you need help creating a virtual machine in Azure see my tutorial [here](https://github.com/jnoriega232/azure-virtualmachine).

 <h3>Step 2: Install/Enable Internet Information Services (IIS) in Windows with CGI</h3>